-- 1. The fund promotes sound sustainability practices through inclusion of issuers aligned with the sustainability-profile of the fund. - 2.
-The fund promotes sound environmental stewardship through inclusion of issuers aligned with the carbon-risk-profile of the fund. - 3.
-The fund promotes adherence to UN Global Compact, principles, OECD Guidelines for Multinational Enterprises, UN Guiding Principles on Business and Human Rights and ILO conventions and other relevant social safeguards through the exclusion of certain activities and conducts deemed harmful to society. - 4.
-The fund promotes environmental safeguards through the exclusion of certain activities deemed to have significant negative climate impact.
+- 1. The fund promotes adherence to UN Global Compact, principles, OECD Guidelines for Multinational Enterprises, UN Guiding Principles on Business and Human Rights and ILO conventions and other relevant social safeguards through the exclusion of certain activities and conducts deemed harmful to society. - 2.
+The fund promotes environmental safeguards through the exclusion of certain activities deemed to have significant negative climate impact. - 3.
+The fund promotes certain ethical and social safeguards through the exclusion of certain activities deemed to be